 Now, you have to consider how much you’re actually able to comfortably pay in the event of a claim.
 You don’t want to raise it so high that it would be problematic to scrape together the money – you don’t want it to be a burden.
 So, you have to do a bit of a balancing act.

-2. Consider getting a package policy to get a lower premium.
+2. Consider getting a BOP to get a lower premium.

-A package policy like a BOP (business owner’s policy) combines several coverages into a convenient bundle.
+A BOP (business owner’s policy) combines several coverages into a convenient bundle.
 Sometimes it’s less expensive to purchase insurance this way rather than as separate coverages, so you might want to find out what a BOP covers and see if your business qualifies for one.

 If your business qualifies for a BOP, you need to ask yourself if the policy fits your business.
 Are there coverages included that you don’t actually need?
 Will you need to add any extra coverages that aren’t included in the BOP?
 These are both important things to consider.
 For reference, a BOP typically includes general liability, business interruption, and property insurance.